 There’s a story — or maybe it’s an urban legend — that goes like this: children’s book author, Roald Dahl, used to wake his kids up in the middle of the night, bundle them into a cookies-and-cocoa-packed car, then drive them to the woods to look for badgers.
 His talent for creating adventures in his real-life only got better in his books.
 This master storyteller could shapeshift the ordinary into the extraordinary, transforming mundane incidents into magical events.
-When it comes to childrens’ literature, there’s just no one better.
-Or so I thought.
+When it comes to children’s literature, there’s just no one better.
+Or so Iwethought.

 Turns out Dahl’s no stranger to the American Library Association’s “Frequently Challenged Books” list due to the amount of cruelty in his stories.
 Plus there’s ample evidence that suggests he was actually a weirdo in real life.
 From not-so-subtle undertones of racism and misogyny in his books to some real NSFW headscratchers he’s written (ahem, read on if you dare!), it’s clear that we’ve got to approach Dahl’s work with all the caution of an Oompa Loompa who’s seen one too many children disappear inside Wonka’s factory.

 So here are the best of Roald Dahl, the stories infused with mystery, imagination, magic, and none of his BS.
 But keep your eyes peeled: we’ve also rounded up the worst of the worst, the WTF-were-you-thinking Roald Dahl books that you should definitely avoid showing to your kids at all costs.